JanSeliv/Bomber/README.md

 > ![BombVFXs](https://github.com/JanSeliv/Bomber/assets/20540872/3163ade3-7f5f-40be-9c9e-69c0426b8a29)
 - Implemented **[Progression System](https://github.com/h4rdmol/ProgressionSystem)** by [Valeriy Rotermel](https://github.com/h4rdmol) that unlocks new playable characters as you progress in the game:
 > ![ProgressionSystem](https://github.com/user-attachments/assets/742ad861-f077-44f8-a6ae-048665b8a77f)
-- Updated **Box and Wall meshes** for the Maya level:
+- New **Box and Wall meshes** for the Maya level by [Maksim Shashkov](https://www.artstation.com/maksimshashkov):
 > ![NewBoxAndWall](https://github.com/user-attachments/assets/01e72eb6-ca89-4392-957c-92aba9663cdc)
 - Added new skin for the Roger character.
 - Converted the Maya level to the **World Partition** to benefit from automatic streaming and External Data Layers.
+ ---
 #### `13.01.2024`
 - Updated to **Unreal Engine 5.3**.
 - **New Main Menu** with completely different UI and complex cinematics for Hugo and Fori characters on starting the game:
 > ![NewMainMenu](https://github.com/JanSeliv/Bomber/assets/20540872/9c960fa4-6760-4298-a55b-54d0cb8a0b13)
-- **New Bomb meshes** for each character (shown from left to right: Bastet, Hugo, Fori, Roger):
+- **New Bomb meshes** for each character (shown from left to right: Bastet, Hugo, Fori, Roger) by [Maksim Shashkov](https://www.artstation.com/maksimshashkov):
 > ![NewBombMeshes](https://github.com/JanSeliv/Bomber/assets/20540872/ce787e8c-d95c-4844-9282-e7aaff3dc243)
 - **New game icon**: ![GameIcon](https://github.com/JanSeliv/Bomber/assets/20540872/ca239a66-b550-4a45-ba4f-182d85e3c460)
-- **New Wall mesh** for the Maya level.
+ ---
 #### `12.06.2023`
 - Updated to **Unreal Engine 5.2**.
 - Added **MacOS** support.
 - Added **Ultra-wide** resolutions support.
 - Extracted logic into plugins, so other developers can benefit from it in their projects
-- Added Foot Trails for the Maya level as `Modular Game Feature`:
+- Added Foot Trails for the Maya level by [Anton Selivanov](https://github.com/antokior):
 >  <img width="560" alt="image" src="https://github.com/JanSeliv/Bomber/assets/20540872/a77c2e38-4fd6-4a04-988e-05d9613bd97e">
-- New power-ups meshes for the Maya level (shown from left to right: move speed, bomb length, bomb quantity):
+- New power-ups meshes for the Maya level (shown from left to right: move speed, bomb length, bomb quantity) by [Maksim Shashkov](https://www.artstation.com/maksimshashkov):
 >  <img width="360" alt="image" src="https://github.com/JanSeliv/Bomber/assets/20540872/1e526fda-e51a-479c-b541-acccc8457725">
 - Added new cheats such as: `Bomber.Level.SetSize 9x7` (find more on the [Bomber cheats page](https://trello.com/c/5PiHt7Ah/308-bomber-cheats))
-- Updated Main-Menu background music for all levels.
+- Updated Main-Menu background music.
  ---
 #### `31.05.2022:`
  - Added initial **multiplayer** support for 4 players (without Steam now, use 'Open' command to connect to each other).
  - Created the **Pool Manager** for the generated level to avoid spawning and destroying actors on each level reconstruction.
- - Added new **SteelMan** character for AI players with 3 different skins.
+ - Added new **SteelMan** character for AI players with 3 different skins by [Kateryna Shchetinina](https://www.artstation.com/kateseliv):
 >  ![SteelMan_31-05-22](https://user-images.githubusercontent.com/20540872/171299202-3422db3c-7061-4b75-b51c-a08a67d65ab5.gif)
  ---
 #### `31.12.2021:`